amanzi/amanzi/doc/input_spec/AmanziNativeSpecV8.rst

     It employs a smooth transition from the infiltration to mixed boundary condition.
 The recommended value is `"PFloTran`".

+  * `"seepage flux threshold`" [double] sets up the threshold for switching from the pressure to influx boundary condition in submodel `"PFloTran`".
+The pressure condition remains for a small influx value until it exceeds the certain fraction of the `"mass flux`" specified by this parameter.
+The admissible range is from 0 to 0.1.
+Default value is 0.

 Each boundary condition accepts three parameters: `"regions`", `"use area fractions`", and `"spatial distribution method`".
 Parameter `"regions`" specifies the list of regions where the boundary condition is defined.